enzosanfilippo/DR400-model/README.md

 # DR400-model
-Design project on the DR400-120 on OpenVSP
+Design project on the DR400-120 with OpenVSP